holochain/syn/docs/welcome-to-syn.md

 - Go to [design](/design) to get a conceptual overview of the design for syn.

-- Go to [building a simple kanban board app](/guides/building-a-simple-kanban-board-app) if you want a more detailed guide on how to build syn apps.
+- Go to [guides](/guides/setup) if you want a more detailed guide on how to build syn apps.